bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 Does this mean javascript will go away?

 Of course not.
 Javascript is a core technology of the web and will be with us forever.
-Without it, we couldn't have built htmx (or [hyperscript](https://hyperscript.org)) to replace it!
+Without it, we couldn't have built htmx (or [hyperscript](https://hyperscript.org)) to replace it, so we are very thankful, in a funny sort of way, for javascript.

-But it means that the future does not *necessarily* belong to javascript, as appeared to be the case say five years ago.
+But this does mean that the future does not *necessarily* belong to javascript, as appeared to be the case say five years ago.

 We are fond of talking about the HOWL stack: Hypermedia On Whatever you'd Like.
 The idea is that, by returning to a (more powerful) Hypermedia architecture, you can use whatever backend language you'd like: python, lisp, haskell, go, java, whatever.

-Heck, even javascript if you like.
+Even javascript, if you like.
 There's no accounting for taste, after all.

-That's a world we'd rather live in: many programming language options, each with their own strengths, cultures and thriving communities, all able to participate in the web development world through the magic of more powerful hypermedia.
+That's a world we'd rather live in: many programming language options, each with their own strengths, technical cultures and thriving communities, all able to participate in the web development world through the magic more powerful hypermedia.
 Diversity, after all, is our strength.

-And, finally, let us be honest: javascript sucks.
+And so, in conclusion,

 <dov style="text-align:center">